With upcoming mega events like Expo 2020, Dubai is set to double the number of its hotels.

 Hotels need to raise the bar

 With higher demands for accommodation comes much higher expectation from hotel guests, and more sophisticated ones.
-This is why innovation must comes on different levels and aspects, to cater to all guests.
+This is why innovation must come on different levels and aspects, to cater to all guests.
 Innovation should touch the entire hotel experience, from having quicker check-in processes, more advanced in-room hardwares, guest apps, robot clerks, voice-activated rooms and more.

 The hotel industry is indeed becoming more innovative worldwide, and startups are yet to play a key role in our Arab region as the need to innovate is highly demanded by both guests and hotels.